HOW IT ALL STARTED

 The aftermath of conflict created other challenges as well: lack of access to training and employment of marginalized and disabled persons, little respect for the environment, lingering tensions between different communities.
 In 2005 Benedicte created 2b design with the mission of “restoring the unseen beauty of the broken” and the name Beyt (House/Home in Hebrew and Arabic) was adopted as the flagship brand name.

-The complementary skills of the couple are ideal: Benedicte’s background includes social assistance to young prostitutes in the Philippines, volunteering with Mother Teresa in India, helping slum kids in Brazil, assisting Karen refugees etc.. her passion for design and social work led her to start local initiatives with artisans in the Middle East and North Africa.
+Benedicte’s background includes social assistance to young prostitutes in the Philippines, volunteering with Mother Teresa in India, helping slum kids in Brazil, assisting Karen refugees etc.. her passion for design and social work led her to start local initiatives with artisans in the Middle East and North Africa.
 Raja has an MBA from New York University and ran different countries for multinationals such as Coca-Cola and regional companies.
 He has also been active in the non-profit world at board level.
-Raja develops the different aspects of the social enterprise and spearheads its development in the US.
+Raja develops the different aspects of the social enterprise and spearheaded its expansion internationally.
 Benedicte searches for unique pieces of architectural salvage, creates the designs, trains the artisans, supervises production and the list of what she does goes on and on…